Apply for the Doctor of Business Administration (DBA) through the Dunedin campus in 2019Apply Now

 Submission of the Thesis

-- Four copies of the thesis embodying the results of the research (one soft-bound and one digital) shall be submitted for examination, in accordance with the regulations governing Presentation of Theses (section 14 in the Examination and Assessment Regulations).
+- Two copies of the thesis embodying the results of the research (one soft-bound and one digital) shall be submitted for examination, in accordance with the regulations governing Presentation of Theses (section 14 in the Examination and Assessment Regulations).

 - Theses may not exceed 100,000 words of text, excluding appendices, footnotes and bibliographies.